Statistical significance in high-dimensional linear models: Numerical results

-We clearly see that the values of $\kappa_j$ are typically rather small which implies good detection properties as discussed in Section \ref{subsec.detection}.
-Furthermore, the values $\max_{k \neq j}|(P_{\bx})_{jk}|$ occurring in the construction of $\Delta_j$ in Section \ref{subsec.Delta} are typically very small (not shown here).
+The detection results in (\ref{detection2a}) and (\ref{detection3}) depend on the ratio $\kappa_j = \max_{k \neq j}|(P_{\bx})_{jk}|/|(P_{\bx})_{jj}|$.
+We report in Table~\ref{tab1} summary statistics of $\{\kappa_j\}_j$ for various datasets.
+We clearly see that the values of $\kappa_j$ are typically rather small which implies good detection properties as discussed in Section~\ref{subsec.detection}.
+Furthermore, the values $\max_{k \neq j}|(P_{\bx})_{jk}|$ occurring in the construction of $\Delta_j$ in Section~\ref{subsec.Delta} are typically very small (not shown here).